9Thanaphat/9Thanaphat/README.md

 # 👋 Hello, I'm Thanaphat Tangcham

 🎓 **Computer Engineering Student**
-Rajamangala University of Technology Thanyaburi (RMUTT) 🎯 **Cadet at 42 Bangkok**
+Rajamangala University of Technology Thanyaburi (RMUTT)
+🎯 **Cadet at 42 Bangkok**

 ---

 ## 🚀 About Me

-I am a Computer Engineering student with a strong passion for **full-stack web development**.
+I am a Computer Engineering student with a strong passion for **full-stack web development** and **software engineering**.
-I enjoy building modern, user-friendly web applications and continuously improving my skills through hands-on projects.
+I enjoy building modern, user-friendly web applications and strengthening my problem-solving skills through hands-on and peer-to-peer learning environments.

 - 💻 Interested in **Frontend & Backend Development**
+- 🧠 Strong foundation in **problem-solving & algorithms**
 - 🛠️ Experience with modern web technologies
 - 🎯 Currently seeking a **Software Engineering Internship**
 - 🤝 Eager to learn, collaborate, and contribute to real-world projects